alexseitsinger/django-rest-framework-helpers/README.md

 ## Description

-A collection of useful modules for Django Rest Framwork.
+A collection of useful modules for Django Rest Framework.

 ## Installation